robashton/blog/input/pages/CUDA Context Management with NvEnc/content.markdown

+This blog entry is part of my "[blog about mundane stuff](/entries/blogging-the-mundane.html)" series.

 In the [previous blog entry](/entries/decoding-h264-with-nvidia.html) I touched on context management in CUDA being a set of choices with conflicting information from documentation to popular code samples and such.

 What is the "problem"?